Saipan, Northern Mariana Islands: Music

 Music on Saipan can generally be broken down into three categories: local, mainland American, and Asian.
-Local consists of Chamorro, Carolinian, Micronesian Hawaiian Reggae and Palauan music, often with traditional dance for many occasions.
+Local consists of Chamorro, Carolinian, Micronesian, Hawaiian Reggae and Palauan music, often with traditional dances for many occasions.
 Mainland American consists of much of the same music that can be found on U.S. radio.
-Asian consists of Japanese, Korean, Thai and Philippine music, among others.
+Asian consists of Japanese, Korean, Thai, and Philippine music, among others.
 There are seven radio stations on Saipan, which play mainly popular and classic English-language songs as well as local and Philippine music.

-In 2017, an album called Music Of The Marianas: Made In Saipan Vol.1, featured 20 songs from a diverse collection of CNMI artists, released by 11th World Productions.
+In 2017, an album called Music Of The Marianas: Made In Saipan vol. 1, featured 20 songs from a diverse collection of CNMI artists, released by 11th World Productions.
 The CD features artists ranging from Church choral works, to mellow acoustic works, and underground island hip-hop.

 Television

 Local television stations on Saipan are the following: